 Pakistan is situated in South Asia and ranks among the world's most populated countries.
-The country boasts of over 200 million inhabitants occupying 881,913 km2 of land mass.
-The largest city in Pakistan is Karachi.
+The country boasts of over 200 million inhabitants occupying 881,913 km2 of landmass.
+The largest city in Pakistan is Karachi with a population of over 14 million people.

-Pakistan has experienced rapid economic growth to become a semi-industrialized economy, a situation which has caused the emergence of the major cities such as Karachi and Lahore.
+Pakistan has experienced rapid economic growth to become a semi-industrialized economy, a situation which has caused the emergence of major cities such as Karachi and Lahore.
 The population of Pakistan is predominantly indo-Iranian speakers and the country is culturally and historically associated with its neighbors of India, Afghanistan, and Iran.
-The country was created when it was partitioned from British India and together with India got their independence in 1947.
+The country was created when it was partitioned from British India and together with India got its independence in 1947.
+Data comes from the latest Pakistani census.

 The Three Biggest Cities In Pakistan